-We worked with them to create a comprehensive PR plan that included bylined articles by Kamua founder and CEO Paul Robert Cary; multiple monthly mentions including in tier-one publications; and most importantly, a Product Hunt launch campaign that would get Kamua’s name and product in front of thousands of tech-savvy users and influencers.
+We worked with them to create a comprehensive, strategic public relations strategy that included bylined articles by Kamua founder and CEO Paul Robert Cary; multiple monthly mentions including in tier-one publications; and, most importantly, a Product Hunt launch campaign that would get Kamua’s name and product in front of thousands of tech-savvy users and influencers.

-Kamua became one of the top 3 most-hunted products on Product Hunt, was the Featured Product in Product Hunt’s email newsletter, and was named Best Product of the Week by Product Hunt the week of its campaign.
-Just one outcome of this campaign?
+Kamua became one of the top three most-hunted products on Product Hunt, was featured in Product Hunt’s email newsletter, and was named Best Product of the Week by Product Hunt the week of its campaign.
+Just one outcome of this PR campaign?
 The platform gained 400 new users literally overnight.

 A decade after the women’s skincare brand launched its Real Beauty campaign, it’s still going strong.

-In 2019, the Danish-overseen Faroe Islands announced a bold campaign devised by the tourism board: they’d close the islands to tourists, but open them to any “voluntourists” who wanted to help maintain and clean up the islands for the last weekend in April.
+In 2019, the Danish-overseen Faroe Islands announced a bold public relations campaign devised by the tourism board: they’d close the islands to tourists but open them to any “voluntourists” who wanted to help maintain and clean up the islands for the last weekend in April.

-The campaign was a huge success, with more than 3,000 people signing up in a matter of days (not all were allowed to volunteer).
-During the weekend, volunteers worked at 11 different tourist sites to perform trail maintenance and clean-ups, and restore the islands’ natural environment.
-The results for the islands’ ecosystem and tourism were incredibly positive, generating 500 media articles and a more than 3 billion readership—all with a $0 media budget.
+The PR campaign was a huge success, with more than 3,000 people signing up in a matter of days (not all were allowed to volunteer).
+Volunteers worked at 11 tourist sites during the weekend to perform trail maintenance and clean-ups and restore the islands’ natural environment.
+The results for the islands’ ecosystem and tourism were incredibly positive, generating 500 earned media articles and a more than 3 billion readership—all with a $0 media budget.

 Fan art is a world unto itself—but surprisingly few brands embrace this “unofficial” view, even though it’s probably the best possible source of user-generated content a brand could ever ask for.